jp7677/hellocoreclr/README.md

 For a nice programming experience I'm using Visual Studio Code with the following extensions:
 > C#, tslint, ESLint, stylelint, HTMLHint, Wallabyjs for Visual Studio Code, markdownlint, Spelling and Grammar Checker, Debugger for Chrome

-Note that Wallabyjs is a commercial extension, for that you'll also run `install wallaby-webpack` within the ui folder.
+Note that Wallabyjs is a commercial extension, for that you'll also run `npm install wallaby-webpack` within the ui folder.
 Use the following command to set up required node packages for these extensions if you haven't installed them globally.

 ```bash